aviator67x/Andrii_Kasilov_iOS_Developer/README.md

 ### Contribution
 - Development of a robust network layer, ensuring efficient data communication.
 - Crafted a flexible network request model to handle diverse communication requirements.
-- Developed and implemented a veryfied text field which was reused in the whole project .
+- Developed and implemented a verified text field which was reused in the whole project.
 - Designed a custom camera interface for the main application flow,
 ## Alilo App
 The Bunny Alilo app simulates the children's toy Alilo.
 Its purpose is to entertain children with children's songs, stories, melodies, and sounds, as well as the beautiful animation of Alilo Bunny's ears.
 The users can move the virtual Alilo bunny on the screen over the different colored cards, the number of which can be changed.
 When the bunny hovers over one of these colored cards, the bunny's ears start blinking in the color of the card.
-### Techologies:
+### Technologies:
-Swift, UIKit, Foundation, Core Animation, Core Graphic, AVFoundation
+Swift, UIKit, Foundation, Core Animation, Core Graphics, AVFoundation
 ### Contribution
 - Led the design and development of a dynamic user interface, incorporating Core Graphics for precise drawing and Core Animation for engaging motion effects.
 - Contributed to UI component development, ensuring seamless integration with the overall design.
 ## Travel Map
-Application that paves the route on the map from point A to point B. The application simplifies the process of traveling and allows you to quickly find the shortest way to your destination, as well as a few alternative routes.
+The application that paves the route on the map from point A to point B. The application simplifies the process of traveling and allows you to quickly find the shortest way to your destination, as well as a few alternative routes.
-### Techologies:
+### Technologies:
 Swift, UIKit, Foundation, CoreLocation, MapKit
 ### Contribution
 - Led the design and development of an intuitive user interface, focusing on visual appeal and user experience.